atreyasha/dotfiles/develop.md

 ### Dotfiles

-1.  **TODO** fine tune installation script for user and root level dotfiles

-2.  find ways to reduce hard-coding of configs/dotfiles to
-    \`/home/shankar\` or \`\~\` -\> perhaps with makefile
+1.  **TODO** try to replace \$HOME with tilde for standardization

-3.  bash/zsh fix reduced hard-coding -\> add if statements to check for certain commands to reduce hard-coding
+2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    statements to check for certain commands to reduce hard-coding

-4.  reduce the number of dotfiles for a leaner installation
+3.  reduce the number of dotfiles for a leaner installation

-5.  consider using different configs for remote and local shells
+4.  consider using different configs for remote and local shells

-6.  keep gnupg, ssh, neomutt and other directories in private stow repo
+5.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility

+1.  **TODO** Root files need to be added via hard files, migrate them to separate system local repo which holds package lists and installation script to revert things back to current state, use gnu install for those commands, make simple root install script which uses directory structure for installs, migrate system reproducibility log to this repo

-1.  work on install script which setps up all the necessary git repos for dotfiles that cannot be managed with submodules -\> eg. vim, spacemacs etc.
+2.  work on install script which setps up all the necessary git repos for dotfiles that cannot be managed with submodules -\> eg. vim, spacemacs etc.

-2.  work on update script which updates all submodules and git repos to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, spacemacs, etc.
+3.  work on update script which updates all submodules and git repos to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, spacemacs, etc.

-3.  work on script which returns arch linux OS state to current state using package list backups, dotfile installation scheme and notes for important steps taken from experience -\> test this with virtual machine -\> perhaps each update backs up package list as well
+4.  work on script which returns arch linux OS state to current state using package list backups, dotfile installation scheme and notes for important steps taken from experience -\> test this with virtual machine -\> perhaps each update backs up package list as well

-4.  make all audio channels muted at boot (now only main channel is muted)
+5.  make all audio channels muted at boot (now only main channel is muted)

-5.  check if possible to flash open dpms when recovering from suspend where lock resulted in dpms down
+6.  check if possible to flash open dpms when recovering from suspend where lock resulted in dpms down

-6.  synchronize mime system program defaults to same as ranger\'s rifle
+7.  synchronize mime system program defaults to same as ranger\'s rifle

-7.  figure out how to dump all package names and associated systemd rules which need to be recreated
+8.  figure out how to dump all package names and associated systemd rules which need to be recreated

 System reproduction logs after basic Arch installation